agsb/jelly/README.md

 Use of 2's complement numbers, to increase add 0x1, to decrease add 0xf;

+PS:

 Any device could be "as a" tape.

-PS.

 Could use same tape for data, code, i/o just with diferent pointer positions.